In November 2012, Lord Justice Leveson recommended a strengthened form of press regulation, independent of politicians and proprietors.

 14. Internal governance: Leveson requires subscribers to have appropriate internal governance processes (for dealing with complaints and compliance with the standards code).
 In practice, this may mean that publishers are required to appoint an ombudsman, or readers’ editor, to resolve complaints, independent of editorial oversight or interference.
 Large publishers might appoint this post in-house; smaller publishers might share an ombudsman between several titles.
 We believe that, with subsidised subscription rates for small publishers, this new framework will still prove more cost-effective than any alternative.

-15. Funding: IMPRESS will be funded through an independent Trust which will separate the regulator’s activities from its funding.
-The Trust will exist solely to fund a regulator that complies with the terms of the Royal Charter.
-It may receive contributions in the form of subscriptions from regulated publishers and donations from members of the public and charitable foundations.
-Donors and subscribers will lose control over their funds as soon as they are received by the Trust.
-Likewise, Trustees will be unable to exert any control over the regulator other than by expecting compliance with the Leveson criteria.
+15. Funding: IMPRESS may receive contributions in the form of subscriptions from regulated publishers and donations from members of the public and charitable foundations.
+Donors will lose control over their funds as soon as they are received and will be unable to exert any control over the regulator other than by expecting compliance with the Leveson criteria.
 This double firewall will ensure the regulator’s independence from its funders.
-The Trust will also be accountable to the Charity Commission for the public benefit of its activities.

 16. Code: The regulatory code employed by IMPRESS will, in the first instance, be the editors’ code used by the PCC.
 The Leveson principles are not incompatible with the code.
 This code will be reviewed in consultation with the public in the regulator’s first year of full operation and annually thereafter.
 The code committee of the Board will be mandated to review the results of this consultation and make non-binding recommendations to the Board for any changes to the code or its associated guidance.